Blue Diamond Resorts Earns Six Magellan Awards for Exceptional Hospitality and Innovation

 2023 Magellan Awards Gold

-Royalton Splash Riviera Cancun Makes a Big Splash Hospitality Elements – Luxury (Five-Star)-Penthouse Design
+Royalton Splash Riviera Cancun Makes a Big Splash Hospitality Marketing – Virtual Experiences/Events